san-kumar/laravel-crud/README.md

 ## Heads up!

-> Warning:  The package is still in _alpha_
+>  The package is still in _alpha_
+>

-You should only use it with new projects.
-If you are using it in an existing project, make sure to back up (or commit) any project changes before running the command.
+> You should only use it with new projects.
+If you are using
+> it in an existing project, make sure to back up (or commit)
+> any project changes before running the command.
+>

 The aim of the CRUD generator is to save you time by generating common boilerplate CRUD code for any database